-Some of the most common code requirements that architects and engineers need to address in commercial buildings are fire separation requirements.
-The design of various partitions with significant areas of glass, such as curtain wall fire sprinkler systems, must ensure the glass does not explode under fire conditions.
-The common assumption has been that fire-rated glass is required to meet code.
-However, the use of curtain wall fire sprinkler systems that have been designed and tested to meet fire-rating requirements for glass partitions has been shown to be very cost effective.
-For areas that require freeze protection for wet sprinkler systems, the extension of freeze protected sprinkler systems to include curtain wall applications can be very cost effective and code compliant.
+One of the most common code requirements that architects and engineers need to address in commercial buildings are fire separation requirements.
+The design a fire-separation partition with significant areas of glass must ensure the glass does not explode under fire conditions.
+A common assumption is that fire-rated glass is required to meet code; however, the use of a curtain wall fire sprinkler system designed and tested to meet fire-rating requirements for glass partitions is a very cost effective method to deliver code compliance and occupant safety.

 What are Window Sprinklers?